lumeland/lume.land/docs/core/merged-keys.md

 ## Object mode merging

-On merging variables, **the complete value is overrided**.
+On merging variables, **the complete value is overridden**.
 But you may want to merge some values in a different way.
 For example let's say we have the following two data files, one in the root and other in a subfolder.
 Both files have a `site` variable, with different values: